 2. If you are not a technical person and need to do any power system or house wiring that you do not understand, always get a trained electrician to do this for you.
-Never attempt to do house wiring yourself, because if this is not done properly, it can not only cause fire, but also risk electrocution, serious injury or even death.
+Never attempt to do house wiring yourself, because if this is not done properly, it can cause a fire, cause electrocution, serious injury or even death.